Behind every business background request is a client with a mixture of assets and reputation at stake.

 Our clients come to us because they need to better understand whether an individual under consideration for a position of trust can cause them financial or reputational harm.

-But that’s where the similarities end—because a background check can mean something completely different to two people.
+Yet a background check can mean something completely different to two people.

 When a request comes in, our first question is, “What’s the most important thing you want to know?”
 The reason we ask is not to limit your investigation or look for things that aren’t there, but to focus the investigation in the exact direction you need it to go.